 How does Matter work?

-Manufacturers adopting Matter will be able to make their products compatible with Apple's HomeKit, Amazon's Alexa, and Google's Assistant services easily without needing to support multiple protocols in parallel.
-As a user, the Matter logo will give you confidence that the product will work with your smart home, regardless of your ecosystem of choice.
+The idea is that it means manufacturers that adopt Matter can make their products compatible with Apple's HomeKit and the Home app, as well as Amazon's Alexa, and Google Assistant, all without needing to support multiple protocols in parallels.
+For users, the Matter logo will give consumers confidence that the product will work with their smart home, no matter what ecosystem they may be currently using.

-Will Matter work with HomeKit?
+Will Matter work with HomeKit and the Home app?

 When will we see products that work with Matter?